-At Dallas staffing agency SUPERIORHIRE, we are involved with the following organizations and embrace the principles for which they stand.
-We are committed to promoting human well-being and eliminating as much poverty and poor working and living conditions as we possibly can.
+At SUPERIORHIRE, we are involved with the following organizations and embrace the principles for which they stand.
+We are committed to promoting human well-being and doing our part to reduce the burdens of poverty, homelessness, sex-trafficking and poor working and living conditions of the women and children in Dallas and Collin Counties.

 North Texas is one of the wealthiest parts of the United States, but ironically, we also have one of the highest hunger rates in the country.
 In Collin County alone, there are more than 100,000 people — half of whom are children — who don’t know where their next meal will come from.
 Eligible individuals and families are able to obtain healthy food as a grocery supplement once a month from Seven Loaves Food Pantry and Community Center at St. Andrew United Methodist Church in Plano.
 One-time emergency food distribution is also available without regard to residency.
 In addition to food, Seven Loaves Food Pantry and Community Center also provides: free, gently used clothing; basic hygiene items; Food 4 Kids; assistance accessing available county social services; and periodic needs such as school supplies.
 In addition, more than 43,000 lunches are provided during summers off from school to children in need.

-The owners of SUPERIORHIRE volunteer their time and resources to help the Seven Loaves Food Pantry and Community Center provide more than 35,000 weeks’ worth of healthy food to our neighbors in need.
+The owners, and employees of SUPERIORHIRE volunteer their time and resources to help the Seven Loaves Food Pantry and Community Center provide more than 35,000 weeks’ worth of healthy food to our neighbors in need.
 To learn more about Seven Loaves Food Pantry and Community Center, click here.

 Lynne Stewart, President of SUPERIORHIRE, along with many of our employees, has served DallasHR and The Society for Human Resource Management (SHRM) in many roles over the past ten years.
-Lynne’s service continues next year as the President of DallasHR, and she will serve the membership with experience and a servant attitude, just as she does at SUPERIORHIRE.
 Lynne began her service with DallasHR as the Chairman of the Ambassador program for three years; in that role she was responsible for the growth of the organization by attracting new members.
 Lynne then moved into a board position as the Community Relations Chair and served for two years before being nominated and elected President-Elect for 2015.

 SHRM and their conferences provide HR professionals from around the world with the best human resources education available.
 Programs serve the needs of thousands of HR professionals in an atmosphere of learning, networking, inspiration, collaboration, and engagement.
 The annual HR Southwest (HRSW) conference held in Fort Worth every October was an early focus of SUPERIORHIRE President, Lynne Stewart’s, dating back many years.
 Her service on the Education Committee for HRSW for five years gave her a perspective on just how influential SHRM has been in the lives and careers of thousands of HR professionals.